Joséphine de Beauharnais: Descendants

 Hortense's son, Napoleon III, became Emperor of the French.
 Eugène's son Maximilian de Beauharnais, 3rd Duke of Leuchtenberg married into the Russian Imperial family, was granted the style of Imperial Highness and founded the Russian line of the Beauharnais family, while Eugene's daughter Joséphine married King Oscar I of Sweden, the son of Napoleon's one-time fiancée, Désirée Clary.
 Through her, Joséphine is a direct ancestor of the present heads of the royal houses of Belgium, Denmark, Luxembourg, Norway and Sweden and of the grandducal house of Baden.

 A number of jewels worn by modern-day royals are said to have been worn by Joséphine.
 Through the Leuchtenberg inheritance, the Norwegian royal family possesses an emerald and diamond parure that have belonged to Joséphine.
 The briolette diamonds, that were inherited by her son Eugène, were passed through his son Maximilian's marriage to the Romanov family.
-They were made into a Empress Joséphine Tiara by Fabérge's master goldsmith August Holmström in late 1880´s.
+They were made into an Empress Joséphine Tiara by Fabérge's master goldsmith August Holmström in late 1880's.
 The Swedish royal family owns several pieces of jewelry frequently linked to Joséphine, including the Leuchtenberg Sapphire Parure, a suite of amethyst jewels, given as wedding gift to her daughter-in-law Augusta Amalia, and the Cameo Parure, worn by Sweden's royal brides.

 Another of Eugène's daughters, Amélie of Leuchtenberg, married Emperor Pedro I of Brazil in Rio de Janeiro, and became Empress of Brazil, and they had one surviving daughter, Princess Maria Amélia of Brazil.
 She was briefly engaged to Archduke Maximilian of Austria, before he became Maximilian I of Mexico, before her early death.